ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ```
 {: pre}

-Use the ID of your chosen backup in the resource controller API request as shown below.
+Use the ID of your chosen backup in the resource controller API request as in the following example.

 ```sh
 curl -X POST \